What is an EHCP?

 Mediation

 You can receive expenses for attending the mediation and you will still maintain the right to appeal to Tribunal even after attending mediation.
-Mediation can be a really good opportunity to consider the needs of the child or young person in a holistic manner.
+Mediation can be a good opportunity to consider the needs of the child or young person in a holistic manner.

 Legal Aid for Tribunal Appeals